 The “Started In the Garage” Fantasy

-The fantasy of starting a small business in a garage, bedroom or kitchen, and then growing it into a mega corporation, is alive and well in our culture’s collective mind.
+The fantasy of starting a small business in a garage, bedroom, or kitchen, and then growing it into a mega corporation, is alive and well in our culture’s collective mind.
 The stories of Amazon, Apple, Microsoft, Ford—pick your favorite—are often used as examples of what’s possible for small businesses.
 Inspiring?
 Yes, and there’s no doubt that many small businesses are started in the hopes of becoming a big business one day.

 However, those who started these “baby” businesses that grew into giants may have had a strong entrepreneurial or leadership drive that helped them create empires.

-But that doesn’t mean EVERY small business has that same vision and mission of becoming a mega corporation.
-Sadly, though, this baby-to-big business fantasy can make some small businesses feel inferior, overreach and make bad strategic decisions.
+But that doesn’t mean every small business has that same vision and mission of becoming a mega corporation.
+Sadly, though, this baby-to-big business fantasy can make some small businesses feel inferior, overreach, and make bad strategic decisions.

-What is a Small Business Really?
+What Exactly Is a Small Business?

 Here’s an interesting stat from the U.S. Small Business Administration: Nonemployer firms—businesses that have no employees, have at least $1,000 in annual income, and are subject to federal income taxes—account for about three-quarters of all businesses in the United States.
-Three-quarters of ALL businesses!
+Three-quarters of all businesses!

 Then there are businesses that would be classed as “SMB,” an acronym for a "small to medium size business."
 By definition, SMBs can have up to 500 employees.
 Growing a solopreneur, non-employer business into even an SMB would be quite a feat!